-Emporio reinvents classics, Dolce&Gabbana courts millennials
+Dolce&Gabbana court millennials, Plein launches activewear

 Alessandro Sartori made his debut Friday evening as the creative director of Ermenegildo Zegna in a monumental style, sending his creations down a runway flanked by Anselm Kiefer’s towering installation of The Seven Heavenly Palaces at Pirelli’s cavernous Hangar Bicocca.

-The looks exuded relaxed sophistication, as tailoring altered sportswear, or vice versa.
+The looks exuded relaxed sophistication, as tailoring altered sportswear, and vice versa.
 Or, as the brand said in its press notes, Sarotori’s “new aesthetic … evolves and breaks codes, relying on intense textures and keen constructions that define new functions.”

-Elasticized cuffs on trousers and gathers on jackets created an active feel on looks that were completed with sneakers.
+Elasticized cuffs on trousers and gathers on jackets gave suits an active feel that was completed with sneakers.
 Felted cashmere suits had the simplicity of jersey, with quilted arms in contrast colors to create a vest effect over kimono neckline shirts.

 Nubby Casentino felt from Tuscany was created from cashmere and alpaca, suggesting ease but underlining elegance in loose-fitting suits.
 Cozy accents included high necks, big gloves and droopy caps.